xled/xled-docs/docs/protocol_details.rst

 This format is used in generation II devices from firmware version 2.4.14.

 Frames are split into fragments with size up to 900 bytes.
-Each fragment is sent in an UDP packet that starts with a header:
+Each fragment is sent in an UDP datagram that starts with a header:

 * 1 byte: version *\\x03* (byte with hex representation 0x03)
 * 8 bytes: byte representation of the authentication token - not encoded in base 64